j1nxie/j1nxie/README.md

 (mainly) hobbyist programmer on the internet, learning how to solve CTF challenges on the side. fighting game / rhythm game / shooters enthusiast, but i play just about everything when it comes to video games.

-my usual projects are written in Rust, but i can work with various languages, including but not limited to TypeScript, Python, C# and C/C++.
+my usual projects are written in Rust, but i can work with various languages, including but not limited to TypeScript, Python, and C#.

 i am always open for job offers - hit me up at my email on the side, or `rylie` at `rylie` dot `moe`.